-From Freedom of Information requests to analyzing satellite imagery with AI, the reporters uncovered data that shed light on the corruption and systems behind the destruction of the world’s biggest rainforests.
-Read the Investigating Rainforest Destruction series to learn how they did it.
+From freedom of information requests to using artificial intelligence to analyze satellite imagery, the reporters got their hands on previously unseen data that sheds a light on the corruption and systems behind the destruction of the world’s biggest rainforests.
+In this Pulitzer Center series, they explain how they did it.

 Whistleblowers and others in possession of sensitive information of public concern can now securely and confidentially share tips, documents, and data with the Pulitzer Center’s Rainforest Investigations Network (RIN), its editors, and journalists.

 The article, which was featured on the newspaper’s front page, details how landowners in the Brazilian Amazon are able to sell cattle to large companies, regardless of whether they have a history of environmental violations.

 For her investigation, Andreoni traveled to the Brazilian state of Rondônia, where she witnessed the transaction between a farmer and a cattle middleman for a large meat packing plant.
 In addition, she followed trucks of an international company that frequented this same location.

 In the interview, the Brazilian reporter lists which databases were necessary to cross-reference and arrive at the key story for her RIN project.